singlesp/energy_landscape/README.md

 ## General procedure and order of operations:

-Each matlab script will need you up update the 'basedir' var to your own path.
+Each matlab script will need you up update the `basedir` var to your own path for this repo.

 `split` has options of `main`, `gsr`, `music`, `psilo`, and `sch` which represent different replications from the main analysis.